blund/pond/README.md

 Pond is a work in progress programming language based on the C language.

 Its range is very limited at the moment, but if you want to try it out you can run the example file with
 ```
-run
+./run.sh
 ```
-This only works on Windows, and you will need to have GHC (the Glasgow Haskell Compiler) and GCC (GNU C Compiler) installed.
+This only works on Linux, and you will need to have `GHC` (the Glasgow Haskell Compiler) and `GCC` (GNU C Compiler) installed, as well as the `run` utility (not the built in one in the shell!).

 This will compile the file Examples/test.c, which looks something like this:
 ```